Yarr/Yarr/docs/rd53a.md

 bin/scanConsole -r configs/controller/specCfg.json -c configs/connectivity/example_rd53a_setup.json
 ```

-More general information about hwo to use the scanConsole, can be found on the main page: [ScanConsole](scanconsole).
+More general information about how to use the scanConsole, can be found on the main page: [ScanConsole](scanconsole).
 This page details each of the configuration settings.

 In case you run into problems or have abnormal results please consult the troubleshooting page here: [Troubleshooting](troubleshooting)